 The Companies Law requires companies incorporated under the laws of the State of Israel with shares listed on a stock exchange, including the NASDAQ Global Market, to appoint at least two outside directors.
-Our outside directors are Ms. Benjamini and Mr. Levy.
+Our outside directors are Ms. Benjamini, Mr. Levy and Mr. Baharav.
+Ms. Benjamini also serves as the lead independent director.